JPLACLAU/colimba/4/13/observations.md

-# General observations Excercise 4-12
+# General observations Excercise 4-13

--
+Recursions are marked with comments /\* \*/ in the code

 <br> </br>